LarryNgugi/Real-Estate-Management-System/README.md

 # Real-Estate-Management-System
-This repository is a real estate management program to ease real estate management.
+This repository is a real estate management system.